ritchiey/saml-service/README.md

 #### Publishing an AAF registered SP

-To export an AAF registered SP to eduGAIN:
+To export an AAF registered Service Provider (SP) to eduGAIN:

 1. Get a session on `<SAML Service Host>`
 1. Become the `saml` user, `$> sudo -iu saml`